husonlab/catrenet/README.md

 ### Export network

-The network can be exported in several image formats, including PNG, GIF, SVG and PDF.
+The network can be exported as an image in these formats: PNG, SVG and PDF.

 ## Commandline tools